The aim of SacREd Space

 The evenings don’t follow and exact format, but often include times of quiet, a meditation to still our minds, a ritual that people are invited to partake in (there is no obligation to participate), poems & writings, and a one minute talk.

-2018 Winter Into Spring Series
+2018 Spring into Summer Series

-The light within – 8th April 7pm
+The Beauty of Humility – 8th July 7pm

 The Light Within